haoweiqiu/Thomas-The-EV3-Engine/docs/System.rst

 System
 ============

-The System report is composed of 2 parts: the Hardware side and the Software side.
+The System report is composed of 3 parts: the Hardware side, the Software side and the methodology.

 If you are interested in the implementation of the robot, please consult `Code Base`_ to get more information.